dlordtemplar/TSNE-Visualization/README.md

-Requirements.txt:
+### Requirements

+- editdistance
 - flaskr
+- gensim
 - keras
-- coverage
-- gensim
-- matplotlib
 - nltk
 - pyenchant
-- pytest
 - scikit-learn
 - seaborn
 - spacy (You will need to get the English model: "python -m spacy download en")
 - tensorflow-gpu (NOT tensorflow.
 You need the GPU)

-- editdistance
-- whoosh
-- torch
+### Setup

-In the resources/embeddings folder, you need to extract the word vectors from here:
+In the [resources/embeddings](resources/embeddings) folder, you need to extract the word vectors from here:
 	https://github.com/mmihaltz/word2vec-GoogleNews-vectors

 	Final path to this file: resources/embeddings/GoogleNews-vectors-negative300.bin

-Current workflow:
-	Run preprocess.py, train.py, and then main.py.

-### Separation of Model from Webapp
+Next, run [preprocess.py](flaskr/preprocess.py) and [train.py](flaskr/train.py) to create the model used to run neuron-level visualizations.
+Then "flask run" with the values below

+    FLASK_APP=flaskr
+    FLASK_ENV=development